-If the transactions are read accesses, HUM is automatically enabled.
+If the transactions are read accesses, HUM is automatically enabled for read accesses.

 If the transactions are write operations, HUM is enabled or disabled based on the write buffer depth.
 You can specify the write buffer depth during configuration.

-If the depth of the write buffer is zero, HUM is automatically disabled.
+If the depth of the write buffer is zero, HUM is automatically disabled for write transactions.

-If the depth of the write buffer is non-zero, a write hit transaction is translated only if the write data from a missed transaction can be accommodated in the write buffer.
+If the depth of the write buffer is a non-zero value, a write hit transaction is translated only if the write data from a missed transaction can be accommodated in the write buffer.

 The number of outstanding missed transactions is determined by the depth of the write buffer.
 For example, if the depth of the buffer is four, then it can hold two transactions of length two.
 Each buffer entry holds only one beat of the transaction, even if it is of a narrow width.